Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/options.rst

    Preview panel.

-The texture preview panel provides a quick pre-visualisation of how the texture looks on its own, without mapping.
+The texture preview panel provides a quick pre-visualization of how the texture looks on its own, without mapping.

 Texture, Material, or Both